SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 > I am Alpha and Omega, **the beginning and the ending**, saith the Lord, which is, and which was, and which is to come, the Almighty. &mdash; King James Version

 The shorter reading “Omega” (ὦ, ō) has superior ms evidence (א1 A C 1611) to the longer reading which includes “the beginning and the end” (ἀρχὴ καὶ τέλος or ἡ ἀρχὴ καὶ τὸ τέλος, archē kai telos or hē archē kai to telos), found in א*,2 1854 2050 2329 2351 MA lat bo.
-There is little reason why a scribe would have deleted the words, but their clarifying value and the fact that they harmonize with Re 21:6 indicate that they are a secondary addition to the text.<sup>[[NET]](https://www.biblegateway.com/passage/?search=Re+1%3A8&version=NET)</sup>
+There is little reason why a scribe would have deleted the words, but their clarifying value and the fact that they harmonize with Re 21:6 indicate that they are a secondary addition to the text.<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Re+1%3A8&version=NET)</sup>

 <span style="font-size:19px;">Jesus Is The Alpha And The Omega</span>

 The coming one is the Lord God, Alpha and Omega (first and last letters of the Gk. alphabet) (see Rev. 1:17; 22:13).
-Jesus is the beginning of all history (the Creator) and also the goal for whom all things are made (all history is moving toward glorifying him).<sup>[ESVSB]</sup>
+Jesus is the beginning of all history (the Creator) and also the goal for whom all things are made (all history is moving toward glorifying him).<sup style="font-size:10px;">[ESVSB]</sup>

 There is no doubt that the title of *"Alpha and Omega"* belongs to Almighty God.
 There is also no doubt that the title of *"the first and the last"* is Jesus (Re 1:17-18).